Texas Payday Loan Laws: The Ultimate Legislative Guide

 When customers can’t afford the astronomical costs of these lenders’ payday loans, they start to receive intimidating calls and emails.

 “A dirty trick employed by debt collectors is accusing borrowers of fraud.
-They’ll claim the borrower knew they wouldn’t pay back the debt, so they can go to jail for fraud” says Austin-based criminal defense attorney Ben Michael.
+They’ll claim the borrower knew they wouldn’t pay back the debt, so they can go to jail for fraud,” says Austin-based criminal defense attorney Ben Michael.
 “Under the fair debt collectors act, collectors cannot threaten criminal charges.
 So file a complaint with your attorney general if this happens”.

-These include threats of arrest, criminal charges, and hard time.
+These include threats of arrest, criminal charges, and jail time.
 While it’s rare, some small percentage of these people do end up going to jail.
 Payday lenders argue that these borrowers are committing check fraud.

 They claim that the borrowers knew ahead of time their post-dated checks wouldn’t go through.
 As a result, the courts send letters to the borrowers warning them that they might face arrest if they don’t pay.